JOURNAL ARTICLES

 Public Deliverables

-In this report we describe the metadata of the virtual cohorts that will be made publicly available here.
-In addition, we will specify the validation steps that have been taken to end up with these cohorts (level of validation).
-Furthermore, we demonstrate the feasibility of using of our virtual cohorts for in-silico trials via simple effect simulations.
-At the end, we will indicate under which conditions/constraints our cohorts may be used for other applications/use cases (disclaimer).
+Description of the metadata of the virtual cohorts developed in the project, their validation steps, the feasibility of using our virtual cohorts for in-silico trials via simple effect simulations, and the conditions/constraints under which they may be used for other applications/use cases.

 Guidance of how to apply the ASME V&V 40 standard for in-silico model validation, with the examples of the clinical endpoints device perforation, device migration, thrombosis for the pulmonary artery pressure sensor as well as thrombosis, paravalvular leakage and durability for the transcatheter aortic valve.